champsproject/ldds/paper/paper.md

 * Hénon-Heiles Hamiltonian.

-The Hénon-Heiles Hamiltonian is given by the functon:
+The Hénon-Heiles system is a simplified model describing the restricted motion of a star around the center of a galaxy [@Henon1964].
+This system is a paradigmatic example of a time-independent Hamiltonian with two degrees of freedom, given by the function:

 \begin{equation}
 H(x, y, p_x, p_y) = \frac{1}{2} (p_x^2 + p_y^2) + x^2 y - \frac{1}{3} y^3
 \end{equation}